BullishVince/GCP-Learning/notes.md

 gcloud is the CLI used for communicating with GCP

 ### gsutil
-gsutil is the CLI used for communicating with storage in GCP
+gsutil is the CLI used for communicating with Cloud Storage in GCP

 ## Other Notes